Back to Blog

 Whenever you take chemical out of its original (manufacturer) container and put it in something else, the new container is a "secondary container" in OSHA's eyes.
 And in most cases, OSHA requires it to be labeled โ€” under 29 CFR 1910.1200(f)(6), the workplace labeling provision of the Hazard Communication Standard.

 ๐Ÿ› Need a secondary container label right now?
-Use our free Secondary Container Label Generator โ€” generates an OSHA-compliant PDF in under 60 seconds.
+Use our free Secondary Container Label Generator โ€” generates a PDF formatted to OSHA HazCom 1910.1200(f)(6) in under 60 seconds.
 No account required.

 The Actual OSHA Requirement (Plain English)